spollard/josh-works.github.io/_posts/2019-05-19-turing_prework_troubleshooting.md

 In your terminal, run `gem install pry` and then run the tests again.

-## Cannot open atom from the terminal
+## Cannot open Atom from the terminal

 You may need to install the Atom Shell Commands.
 Atom makes it super easy to do this: